Mitsubishi L200 pick-up review

 The latest Mitsubishi L200 pick-up truck sets new standards in the UK pick-up class

-The Mitsubishi L200 has a long and fairly illustrious history on the UK pick-up market spanning over 30 years.
+The Mitsubishi L200 has a long and fairly illustrious history on the UK pick-up market spanning over 30 years, and is our current Pick-up of the Year.
 The latest version is the fifth generation to carry the L200 badge and is improved across the board compared to the Series 4, which is continuing to be sold by Mitsubishi as a budget alternative.